Now Shopping

 WHAT ARE LOW PROFILE TIRES?

-You tend to see these tires on street performance vehicles, but they are increasingly seen on passenger vehicles, like sedans and crossovers, due to their sporty and modern look.
-Also, vehicle manufacturers are increasingly offering larger rim sizes to accommodate larger brakes.
+Because they have less sidewall, low profile tires flex less than standard tires, yielding sharper handling and increased road connection.
+You can find these tires on street performance models but are increasingly found on sedans and crossovers.
+Vehicle manufacturers are increasingly offering larger rim sizes to accommodate larger brakes.

 Low profile tires are not limited to a tire type; you’ll find them on: